lenscas/tealr/README.md

 ## Replacing lua::Value with better type information

-Though it is perfectly possible to use the `lua::Value` from `rlua` and `mlua` they aren't the most descriptive type wise.
-Using them will hurt your documentation as a result.
+Though it is perfectly possible to use the `lua::Value` from `mlua` it isn't the most descriptive type wise.
+Using it will hurt your documentation as a result.

 To help avoid `lua::Value` tealr comes with new types and macros that help you define your API better type wise.